How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters

 An estimator in this context needs to recover both the scale/distribution and the order of population consensus numerical quality scores.
 If the users have differing preferences, then the resulting distribution $\nu$ of primitive ratings will not be exactly $\wh \mu$, which we view as the consensus scale that our aggregate ratings should follow, so we rescale the result to

-to get more accurate ratings.
+to make the aggregate ratings more easily interpretable.
 Again, this rescaling preserves the ordering of the ratings and is hence an optimal transport map.
-We will see that when all users agree on preferences (but possibly rate on differing scales), the rating estimator $R$ equals the equal-weights average.
-So it may be viewed as an extension of the average to the general case in which users disagree on preferences.

-\paragraph*{Outline.} In what follows, we will investigate the estimator $R$ and its efficacy as a notion of aggregate ratings.
+We will see that when all users agree on preferences (but possibly rate on differing scales), the rating estimator $R$ equals the average.
+So it may be viewed as extending the average to the general case in which users disagree on preferences. \paragraph*{Outline.} In what follows, we will investigate the estimator $R$ and its efficacy as a notion of aggregate ratings.